kuldeepgaud/supply_chain_predictionmodel/README.md

 The project uses a **Random Forest Regressor** with:

-* 100 estimators
+* 300 estimators
-* Maximum depth of 3
+* Maximum depth of None
 * Random state of 42

 The model is evaluated using: